-When you arrive in Western Australia, you will be met by authorised officers who will assess if you are travelling for your approved purpose.
+When you arrive in WA, you will be met by authorised officers who will assess if you are travelling for your approved purpose.
 They may scan your G2G PASS and ask for more information before issuing a Quarantine Direction in line with, and as prescribed by, the Quarantine (Closing the Border) Directions.
 These Directions are in place to ensure people entering WA are exempt travellers and the appropriate Direction is applied to them to limit the spread of COVID-19.

 Most exempt travellers will still be required to quarantine for a period of 14 days and should plan accordingly.

-Please note: As of July 2020, some G2G passes will be reassessed upon arrival into WA and may need to be reprocessed.
+Please note: as of July 2020, some G2G passes will be reassessed upon arrival into WA and may need to be reprocessed.
 This means some travellers may now be subject to Quarantine Directions where previously they may not have been.
 This will affect some industry or agricultural specialists entering WA for work purposes, and people who have been to Victoria and/or New South Wales.

-Will I have to Quarantine?
+Will I have to quarantine?